DanielArzani/code-playground/notes.md

 - Do final refactor and get the code working

-  - Don't forget to remove the CDNs

-  - Don't forget to adds save functionality

   - Fix the tabs styles

-  - Add a new theme for the text since the old one is gone and delete the un-needed css
+  - Add a new theme for the text since the old one won't work and delete the un-needed css

-- Add types to code once combined and working

-- Add the convenient plugins
+- Add convenient plugins

 - Look up how to use the sandbox attribute on the iframe for security reasons

-## To Fix

-- Each editor should be using the same number of lines, meaning, deleting one line in HTML should delete it in both css and js